-BNY Mellon profit gets boost from higher interest rates
+CORRECTED-BNY Mellon profit gets boost from higher interest rates

 2 Min Read

-(Reuters) - Bank of New York Mellon Corp (BK.N) reported a higher-than-expected rise in quarterly profit, helped by an increase in interest rates.
+July 20 (Reuters) - Bank of New York Mellon Corp reported a higher-than-expected rise in quarterly profit, helped by an increase in interest rates.

 The second-quarter results come on the heels of the appointment of a new chief executive.

-The world's largest custodian bank appointed former Visa Inc's (V.N) head as chief executive earlier in the week.
+The world's largest custodian bank appointed former Visa Inc's head as chief executive earlier in the week.
 Charles Scharf, the new CEO, will focus on boosting organic growth, the company said.

 The bank's net income attributable to common shareholders rose 12 percent to $926 million or 88 cents per share for the quarter ended June 30.